 As an interdisciplinary storyteller, I integrate practices and creative elements from the cinematic, literary, visual, and performing art traditions to tell community-rooted impact-driven stories.

-A queer immigrant from Indonesia and of Chinese heritage, he grew up in Singapore and has worked in Los Angeles, Bangkok, and Hong Kong.
-Not surprisingly, his transnational work often interrogates notions of power and status, (in)visibility and displacement, as well as healing and belonging.
-He now resides on Ohlone land, also known as Oakland, CA.
+A queer immigrant from Indonesia and of Chinese heritage, I grew up in Singapore and have worked in Los Angeles, Bangkok, and Hong Kong.
+Perhaps not surprisingly, my works are often transnational and intersectional — interrogating notions of power and status, (in)visibility and displacement, as well as healing and belonging, for marginalized minorities.